jimcavoy/ConfLabelReader/BindingProfile.md

 **descriptor_length:**  An 8-bit field specifying the number of bytes of the descriptor following this field.

-**format_identifier:**  `The systems binding the label to a transport stream SHALL set the format_identifier field to
+**format_identifier:**  `The systems binding the label to a transport stream SHALL set the format_identifier field in the registration_descriptor to
-$XML if the label is text-based XML format; otherwise, set the field to $EXI if the label is EXI encoded in the registration_descriptor`.
+$XML if the label is text-based XML format, to $EXI if the label is EXI encoded or to $BRL if the label was Brotli compressed`.
 Presently, the four-byte value is not included in the list of registered MPEG TS identifiers [11] and may need to be registered in the future.

 **additional_identification_info:** `The systems binding the label to a transport stream SHALL set the additional_identification_info field to 4774 (0x34 0x37 0x37 0x34) in the registration_descriptor.`  This field informs the label’s XML schema is defined by STANAG 4774 [1].
 In the future, this field could signal other XML schemas, such as STANAG 4778 [2] or NSA ISM.